Distance-Modding/Mod.CameraAdditions/README.md

 KNOWN ISSUES:

-- Lag happens when opening up the camera additions menu due to hotkeys constantly being set for unknown reason
+- Lag happens when opening up the camera additions menu due to hotkeys constantly being set for unknown reason.
+(This only affects certain people)